 5.6.4.2 Save all configuration to USB

 This option allows you to save the panel configuration into the USB.
+This configuration can be loaded, viewed and modified in the online configuration tool (see section 5.6.3).

 5.6.4.3 Load configuration from USB